assafom/hackathon-nervosnetwork/step-12/README.md

 Note that there are a few other resources that might be of interest to you:
 - Nervos' team have supplied very clear instructions on how to port a DApp, however, in their example they deploy their contract via the DApp front end.
 If you're using Truffle for deploying your contracts, that will be less useful to you.
 [See here](https://gitcoin.co/issue/nervosnetwork/grants/8/100026214).
 - If you just want a basic truffle project to use as a base, or to copy it's config file, you can use [simple-storage-v2](https://github.com/RetricSu/simple-storage-v2).
-- For other different tutorial on how to port your DApp to Polyjuice, you can see the [submissions at this hackathon](https://gitcoin.co/issue/nervosnetwork/grants/16/100026367).
+- For other different tutorials on how to port your DApp to Polyjuice, you can see the [submissions at this hackathon](https://gitcoin.co/issue/nervosnetwork/grants/16/100026367).

 But if you have your own DApp using Truffle and/or create-react-app that you'd like to port, this tutorial is for you and will include all the info from the previous bullet points.
 Let's begin.